IgnazioSotgiu/trivia-quiz/README.md

     1. Click the element
     1. What expect to happen
     1. What happened instead?
-1. Description of the unwanted behavior.
+1. Description of the unwanted behaviour.
 1. Solution found if the problem was solved

 ### List of bugs found in separate file [bugs.md](./assets/docs/bugs.md)